Introduction

 letrec

-(letrec ((var binding)...) body) is similar to let, but it enables recursion by allowing references to var inside its own binding.
-Generally, the binding is be a lambda expression representing a recursive function.
+(letrec ((var binding) ...) body) is similar to let, but it enables mutually recursive bindings.
 See also the defrec REPL meta command.

 lurk-user> (letrec ((x 1)) x)